John A. Carter (Virginia politician): Early and family life

 Carter was born at Sabine Hall, Richmond County, Virginia in 1808 to Col. Landon Carter III and his second wife, the former Mary Burwell Armistead.
 Both his parents descended from the First Families of Virginia.
 After private education locally, he attended boarding school at Phillips Academy in Andover, Massachusetts, then began studies at the University of Virginia but was expelled after a rules violation.
 He then studied law under Henry St. George Tucker Sr. in Winchester from 1827 until 1829.

-He married orphan Richardetta Louisa De Butts (1816-1847)(whose guardian was local leader John P. Dulany) in Loudoun County on February 12, 1834.
-Initially, he farmed near the border between Fauquier and Loudoun counties, but eventually moved to her late father's Virginia estate, which he probably named "Crednal" after his grandmother's Herferdshire County, England village, after the death of his wife's mother in 1845.
+He married orphan Richardetta Louisa De Butts (whose guardian was local leader John P. Dulany) in Loudoun County on February 12, 1834.
 His wife died young, as did their daughter Mary Winn Carter (1838-1839) and an infant son Edgar Marshall Carter, although one son (Confederate Col. Richard Welby Carter (1837-1889)) survived the war but was outlived by this man, his father.

 Career

-After admission to the Virginia bar, Carter began his law practice in his native Richmond County, then relocated to Middleburg in Loudoun County, Virginia, and practiced in Leesburg, the county seat.
+After admission to the Virginia bar, Carter began practicing law in his native Richmond County, then relocated to Middleburg in Loudoun County, Virginia, and practiced in Leesburg, the county seat.